Irène Joliot-Curie: Research

-Irène's group pioneered research into radium nuclei that led a separate group of German physicists, led by Otto Hahn, Lise Meitner, and Fritz Strassman, to discover nuclear fission: the splitting of the nucleus itself, emitting vast amounts of energy.
-Lise Meitner's now-famous calculations actually disproved Irène's results to show that nuclear fission was possible.
+The work that Irène's laboratory pioneered, research into radium nuclei, would also help another group of physicists within Germany.
+Otto Hahn and Fritz Strassman on 19 December 1938 bombarded uranium with neutrons, but misinterpreted their findings.
+Lise Meitner and Otto Frisch would theoretically correct Hahn and Strassmann's findings, and after replicating their experiment based on Hungarian physicist Leo Szilard's theory that he had confided to Meitner back in 1933, confirmed on 13 January 1939 that Hahn and Strassmann had indeed observed nuclear fission: the splitting of the nucleus itself, emitting vast amounts of energy.
+Lise Meitner's now-famous calculations actually disproved Irène's results and proved that nuclear fission was possible and replicable.

-In 1948, using work on nuclear fission, the Joliot-Curies along with other scientists created the first French nuclear reactor.
+In 1948, using work on nuclear fission, the Joliot-Curies, along with other scientists, created the first French nuclear reactor.
 The Joliot-Curies were a part of the organization in charge of the project, the Atomic Energy Commission, Commissariat à l'énergie atomique (CEA).
-Irène was the commissioner of the CEA and Irène's husband, Frédéric, was the director of the CEA.
+Irène was the commissioner of the CEA, and Irène's husband, Frédéric, was the director of the CEA.
 The reactor, Zoé (Zéro énergie Oxyde et Eau lourde) used nuclear fission to generate five kilowatts of power.
 This was the beginning of nuclear energy as a source of power for France.
-Because of the work of the Joliot-Curies, France in 2020 generates approximately 75% of its electricity from nuclear energy.
-France also exports surplus energy to other European countries.

-Years of working so closely with radioactive materials finally caught up with Joliot-Curie and she was diagnosed with leukemia.
+Years of working so closely with radioactive materials finally caught up with Joliot-Curie, and she was diagnosed with leukemia.
 She had been accidentally exposed to polonium when a sealed capsule of the element exploded on her laboratory bench in 1946.
-Treatment with antibiotics and a series of operations relieved her suffering temporarily but her condition continued to deteriorate.
+Treatment with antibiotics and a series of operations relieved her suffering temporarily, but her condition continued to deteriorate.
 Despite this, Joliot-Curie continued to work and in 1955 drew up plans for new physics laboratories at the Orsay Faculty of Sciences, which is now a part of the Paris-Saclay University, south of Paris.